A very common “go-to” funding idea for small nonprofits is fundraising events.

 Pay attention to the donor/attendee experience, then weigh out the potential cost and get ready to PLAN, PLAN, PLAN!

 You already know that every dollar counts in your nonprofit.
-That means that spending money on an event can be a little scary.
+That means spending money on an event can be a little scary.

 You don’t want to spend more than you raise, and poor planning can turn an event into a budget buster that wastes your most precious resource – time and volunteers.

-They don’t establish any future relationships or revenue streams.
-They don’t do anything to promote your brand, your cause, or your mission.
-Yes, your org will get a handful of dollars for doing basically nothing.
+Sure, your organization will get a handful of dollars for doing basically nothing.
 But is it really worth that $100 to promote and attach your name to Suzie’s multilevel marketing opportunity?
 (Probably not!)

 Fundraisers are basically just sales anyway.
 They’re transactional by nature and not a good long-term solution for funding.